 The Tulip Nebula is a glowing cloud of interstellar gas and dust in the constellation Cygnus.
-This emission nebula is is cataloged as Sharpless 101, or Sharpless Sh2-101.
-The Tulip Nebula is about 8,000 light years from Earth, and 70 light-years across in size.
+This emission nebula is cataloged as Sharpless 101, or Sharpless Sh2-101.
+The Tulip Nebula is about 8,000 light-years from Earth, and 70 light-years across in size.

 In this photo below, a duo-narrowband filter was used to separate the light emitted by this deep sky object from a bright (moonlit) sky.
 I captured this image of the Tulip Nebula from my Bortle Scale Class 6 backyard in Southern Ontario using a one-shot-color camera.

 The Tulip Nebula – Sky-Watcher Esprit 100 ED / ZWO ASI294MC Pro